noaa-ocs-hydrography/kluster/README.md

 ## Installation

+**We recommend that users try to run Kluster using the release attached to this GitHub repository, see [releases] (https://github.com/noaa-ocs-hydrography/kluster/releases)**

 Kluster is not on PyPi, but can be installed using pip alongside the HSTB-drivers and HSTB-shared modules that are required.

 (For Windows Users) Download and install Visual Studio Build Tools 2019 (If you have not already): [MSVC Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)